docker-flow/docker-flow-proxy/docs/blocking.md

 docker service ls
 ```

-Now we are ready to explore way to block access requests.
+Now we are ready to explore how to block access requests.

 ## Blocking Requests Based on Request Type

 In some cases, we want to deny certain types of methods to requests sent through the proxy.
-A common use case would be a service that can accept `DELETE` request which should be performed only by other services connected to it through internal networking.
+An example use case would be a service that can accept `GET` and `DELETE` request through the proxy and deny requests on any other method.
+That way, our front-end could send `GET` and `DELETE` requests through the proxy while any other request type would be allowed only through internal networking.

 We can block requests by specifying which types are allowed.